 - Select All settings and then choose System

 - Go to Console Info & updates and select

 - When prompted if you want to reset your console, select Reset and keep my games & apps.
 Thus, The operating system will reset delete potentially corrupted data without deleting your games or apps

-We hope that the solutions above helped you solve your problem and your Xbox One detected your external hard drive.
+We hope that the solutions above helped you solve your problem and your Xbox One external hard drive is working again.
 Hopefully, you now have more space to save your games.

 If you have other suggestions or solutions, let us know in the comments section below.

 - What format does an external hard drive need to be for Xbox one?